grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* The forward bilge pump failed, and Chips is having trouble getting the water out.

 * [X] _Watching the battery gauges --- how long can they go before they are forced to the surface?_
+	* discussion how they are going to contact Shakes again:
+		* [X] "Is there any chance of finding Shakes now?"
+"Well, I wouldn't have let you send Herschel out in the storm.
+This is our first opportunity."
+		* [X] "ok, get the pigeon" "Hershel" "Hershel, and tell Shakes...."

 ### --- (hiding in the depths, escape under the deep scattering layer)